 Susan Smith Makos joined Mercy Investment Services in November 2008 and is Vice President of social responsibility.
 She has more than 10 years of experience in shareholder advocacy and socially responsible investing.
 She served in a variety of leadership roles over more than 20 years with Mercy Health (formerly Catholic Health Partners), a health system based in Cincinnati, Ohio.
 She served as a member of the board of the Interfaith Center on Corporate Responsibility from 2008-2014, and as its board chairperson from 2010-2012.
 She also served on the board of a Wisconsin-based health system from 2004-2016.
 She has a BA cum laude in mathematics and Spanish from Kenyon College and a juris doctor degree cum laude from Indiana University.
 She is licensed to practice law in Ohio.

 Dave Zellner has been with Wespath since 1997 and is responsible for the entire Investments Division, comprised of Investment Management, Investment Services and Sustainable Investment Strategies.
 Former employers include Shell Oil Company, where he managed equity portfolios for Shell’s retirement plans and Investment Research Company (an investment management firm) where he was a portfolio manager and responsible for managing the firm’s investment operations.
 As CIO, Dave is responsible for executing and administering Wespath’s investment program as directed by its Investment Strategy Statement and Statement of Administrative Investment Policy.

-FaithInvest was founded as a result of a landmark meeting of faith investors, investment specialists, the United Nations and NGOs in Zug, Switzerland in November 2017.
+FaithInvest was founded as a result of a landmark meeting of faith investors, investment specialists, the United Nations and NGOs in Zug, Switzerland in October 2017.
 Following the Zug meeting, a development committee, made up of faith-based members and investment professionals, was formed to shape FaithInvest.
-We became a legal entity in spring 2019 and will soon have charitable status.
+We became a legal entity in spring 2019 and achieved charitable status in December 2019.

-Click here for information about the members of the development committee.

-No. 13 - Susan Smith Makos joined Mercy Investment Services in November 2008 and is Vice President of social responsibility.
-She has more than 10 years of experience in shareholder advocacy and socially responsible investing.
-She served in a variety of leadership roles over more than 20 years with Mercy Health (formerly Catholic Health Partners), a health system based in Cincinnati, Ohio.
-She served as a member of the board of the Interfaith Center on Corporate Responsibility from 2008-2014, and as its board chairperson from 2010-2012.
-She also served on the board of a Wisconsin-based health system from 2004-2016.
-She has a BA cum laude in mathematics and Spanish from Kenyon College and a juris doctor degree cum laude from Indiana University.
-She is licensed to practice law in Ohio.

-Dave Zellner has been with Wespath since 1997 and is responsible for the entire Investments Division, comprised of Investment Management, Investment Services and Sustainable Investment Strategies.
-Former employers include Shell Oil Company, where he managed equity portfolios for Shell’s retirement plans and Investment Research Company (an investment management firm) where he was a portfolio manager and responsible for managing the firm’s investment operations.
-As CIO, Dave is responsible for executing and administering Wespath’s investment program as directed by its Investment Strategy Statement and Statement of Administrative Investment Policy.

-FaithInvest was founded as a result of a landmark meeting of faith investors, investment specialists, the United Nations and NGOs in Zug, Switzerland in November 2017.
-Following the Zug meeting, a development committee, made up of faith-based members and investment professionals, was formed to shape FaithInvest.
-We became a legal entity in spring 2019 and will soon have charitable status.

 Click here for information about the members of the development committee.